Iranian police arrest 29 for involvement in hijab protests

 Tehran police suggested that their actions were incited by foreigners, saying those arrested were "deceived" into removing their hijabs, Iran's semiofficial Tasnim News Agency reported.
 The 29 protesters been transferred to judicial authorities, the report said.

-Masih Alinejad, the Iranian activist behind the campaign, who is now based in the US, told CNN that the movement has not been influenced from abroad.
+Masih Alinejad, the Iranian activist behind the "White Wednesday" social media campaign against mandatory hijabs, who is now based in the US, told CNN that the movement has not been influenced from abroad.

 "The movement started inside Iran.
 It has nothing to do with forces outside of Iran," Alinejad said.